-The black and silver satin paint on this 1978 Chevrolet El Camino immediately caught our eye when we found it here on Craigslist near Perth Amboy, New Jersey for the asking price of $7,500.
+The black and silver satin paint on this 1978 Chevrolet El Camino immediately caught our eye when we found it originally in April 2019 near Perth Amboy, New Jersey for the asking price of $7,500.
 Based on the Hagerty Insurance Online Valuation Tool, the seller has his El Camino fairly priced between the #3 “Good” and #4 “Fair” levels.

 The red and black interior presents nicely.
 We suspect the bench seat may be sporting a slip cover rather than true new upholstery, so be sure to check that during your in-person inspection.
 The interior also features a modern stereo and a new custom steering wheel as well as newer temperature, voltmeter, and oil pressure gauges.
 Bench seats are so rare to see these days that its nice to think you can cruise in this with your significant other riding right next to you!